jameshegarty/rigel/README.md

 Rigel also has the ability to make aggregates (arrays and tuples) of Handshakes.
 Since every Rigel module only has a single input and output, this allows us to implement modules that work on multiple streams.
 These types _can not_ be nested (no Handshakes of Handshakes).
 Handshake(A) only works over base types.

 ### Handshake(A)[N] ###

-    Array of Handshakes.
+Array of Handshakes - multiple handshake streams treated as one input.

 ### {Handshake(A),Handshake(B),...} ###

 Similar to the array of Handshakes above, but allows for different types.

 ## Multiplexed Busses ##

 Rigel also has provisional support for the ability to pack multiple streams onto one shared bus.
-Compared to the aggregates above (which have N streams on N data lines), this has N streams on 1 data line.
+Compared to the aggregates above (which have N streams on N data lines), multiplexed busses have N streams on 1 data line.
 This allows for supporting time-multiplexed hardware (hardware that operates on different streams in different cycles), or serializing multiple streams into one stream.

-### rigel.HandshakeArray(A,N) ###
+### HandshakeArray(A,N) ###

 Unlike an array of *Handshakes* (above), a *HandshakeArray* can only have 1 of the *N* streams active per cycle.
-HandshakeArray's ready bit identifies the stream that should be written on the data bus in the current cycle.
+HandshakeArray's downstream ready bit identifies the stream that should be written on the data bus in the current cycle.

-### rigel.HandshakeTmuxed(A,N) ###
+### HandshakeTmuxed(A,N) ###

 *HandshakeTmuxed* behaves like a regular *Handshake* but allows multiple different data streams to flow over one interface.
 HandshakeTmuxed's valid bit identifies the ID of the stream that is active.

 Regular *Handshake* modules can be lifted to work over *HandshakedTmuxed*, but this should only be done if the module isn't stateful - there is no way to automatically duplicate the module state so that it stays coherent for each stream!

 RigelModule
 -----------

+Next we will cover Rigel Modules: both the list of built-in modules, and how to construct new modules out of RigelIRs.
+This section covers functionality that is common to all modules.

 ### module:toTerra() ###